nephantes/dolphinnext-tutorial/README.md

 <img src="dolphinnext_images/build1-builderpage.png" width="80%">

-The process we will create in this excercise;
+The process we will create in this exercise;
 ---------------
 1. FastQC process
 2. Hisat2 process